Introduction

 Management and Updates

-HPE provides tools like the HPE Intelligent Provisioning and the HPE iLO Network Configuration Utility to manage and update network drivers.
-Keeping network drivers up-to-date is essential for security, performance, and compatibility with new networking standards.
+HPE has introduced tools such as the HPE Intelligent Provisioning and the HPE iLO Network Configuration Utility for the management and updating of the network drivers.
+The network drivers need to be updated regularly for the reasons of security, performance, and compatibility with new networking standards.

 Graphics Drivers